huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 The stack could thus temporarily stop polling for new data until new ACKs are received, which would limit the amount of data queued in front of the Wi-Fi drivers, and thus also limit the effect of "priority inversion".

-BBR only increases the bandwidth during the "Probe BW UP" state.
+* BBR only increases the bandwidth during the "Probe BW UP" state.
 We want to trigger that "UP" state when the application has new data to send, for example when new streams are being opened.

+## Exit startup early upon RTT increase

+BBR exits start up if packet losses are observed, or if the estimated bottleneck bandwidth does not increase for 3 rounds.
+We added a third exit condition, exit the startup state if the RTT increases too much.

+We defined too much as "the RTT measurement is at least 25% larger than the min RTT.
+However, there can be significant jitter in RTT measurements, and we do not want to exit startup based solely on an event caused by random circumstances.
+Instead, we exit Startup only if 7 consecutive measurements of the RTT are significantly larger than the Min RTT.

+Even with the requirement of 7 measurements, there is still a risk that spurious events cause early exit of startup while the bandwidth is not properly assessed.
+We mitigate these risks by requiring an early entry in ProbeBW-Up state during the first ProbeBW epoch after StartUp.

+## Rapid entry into ProbeBW-Up

+We add to the BBR state a flag "bw_probe_quickly", to signal a desire to enter the ProbeBW-Up state at the first opportunity.
+When that flag is set, instead of moving to the ProbeBW-Cruise state at the end of the ProbeBW-Down round, BBR moves directly to ProbeBW-Refill and then ProbeBW-UP.
+The flag is cleared after starting ProbeBW-UP.

+During each round of ProbeBW-Up, BBR will increase the pacing rate to 25% more than the measured value.
+The combination of exiting Startup after a delay test and then starting ProbeBW-UP quickly is very similar to the two phases of Hystart++ {{?RFC9406}}.

+## Explicit handling of suspension

+## Detection of feedback loss.

+## Exit ProbeBW-Up on delay increase.

+## Restart ProbeBW-Up on exit from app limited

+# Failed experiments

-We discussed that before.
-I think we should try an option to add "filler" traffic during the "probe BW UP" phases.
+We tried an option to add "filler" traffic during the "probe BW UP" phases.
 Maybe send redundant copies of the previously transmitted packets, maybe send padded packets.
 This may well backfire, so the emphasis is "try".
 Probably add a configuration option to control the behavior, and also set a limit, such as "add probing traffic if measured rate is lower than 20 Mbps".
+(TODO: explain why this was a bad idea.)

+* Add a "max pacing rate" API to picoquic, so the application can limit how fast picoquic is willing to send data.
+This will most likely apply during the "resumption" described above, limiting how fast the application is willing to empty the application queues.
+It should limit the amount of data queued during the "undetected suspension" phase, and thus the impact of "priority inversion" during these phases.
+(TODO: explain why this was a bad idea.)

 # Security Considerations